Y-OUSSE-F/Y-OUSSE-F/README.md

-# Hello, World!
+# Youssef Agour

-I’m @Y-OUSSE-F,
+Hey there! 👋 I'm Youssef, a passionate Data Scientist with a keen interest in leveraging data to solve real-world problems and craft compelling narratives.
+Currently based in New York City, I'm currently employed in Data & Operations at a non-profit organization focused on workforce development.
+With experience across VC, Saas tech start-ups, and non-profits, I bring a wide breath of perspective with deep thought and attention to detail whever I go.

+## About Me

-I’m interested in Data Science & Machine Learning, and I am currently working towards a personal IBM Data Scientist certification, as well as my Undergraduate Degree concentrating in Digital Media & Technology, majoring in Global Business!
+- 🎓 Bachelors of Science concentrating in Digital Media & Technology, majoring in Global Business -- Fordham University, NYC
-I like to solve real problems and tell stories by using real data.
+- 💻 I'm IBM Data Scientist Certified.
+- 🌟 Sudoku Nerd
+- 🌆 Born and raised in NYC, but went to High School in Qatar!

+## What I Do

+- 📊 Deliver Data insights centered around operations & startegy to drive business goals.
+- 🐍 Proficient in Python, R-Studio, and MySQL Workbench.
+- 🤝 Passionate about leveraging data to drive impactful decisions acorss indurties of all range and size.
+ Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/youssef-agour/)!

+## Get in Touch

+📧 Drop me an email at yoyuyoyu.san@gmail.com or my work at youssef@pursuit.org.
+Connect on LinkedIn if you're interested in collaborating, discussing data science, or just want to connect.
+I'd love to hear from you!
-Feel free to reach out to me on LinkedIn!: https://www.linkedin.com/in/youssef-agour/
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/youssef-agour/)!

-Currently I work in Data & Operations at a non-profit organization in workforce development.
-I am located in New York City, and have worked in R-Studio, Python, & MySQL Workbench.
-I hope my profile brings you more insight into my interests and what sorts of analysis I like to conduct!